Nutrition-Research-Pediatrics/Pipeline-Assignment_NFS1218/README.md

 }
 ```

-from this a total of 12 participants were removed from the dataset, new sample size is N=281
+From this a total of 12 participants were removed from the dataset, new sample size is N=281

-since in section 5.3 there were no potential outliers/implausible values for Fasting_glucose we did not have to remove any implausible values, therefore the cleaned dataset sample size is N = 281
+Since in section 5.3 there were no potential outliers/implausible values for Fasting_glucose we did not have to remove any implausible values, therefore the cleaned dataset sample size is N = 281

 ## 7  Post-cleaning diagnostics